yunojuno-archive/yunojuno-conversations-test/README.md

 ## Issue

-We would like you to do two things:
+We would like you to do four things:

 - Add validation to the form (and associated tests)
 - Add clear button to remove attachment (and associated tests)
+- Demonstrate the ability to add a javascript trigger to the CSS animation
+- Add commentary to CSS go guide on best practice

 Submission of the test will only be accepted via pull-request.